Chen-Tang-2015/office-content-pr/javascript/getting-started-Office-365-APIs-javascript.md

 ##Get started with JavaScript development

-Before you can start working on your first JavaScript application with Office 365, there are a few one-time tasks that you need to complete, including <a href="setup-development-environment?javascript">setting up your Office 365 development environment</a> and grabbing the right tools.

-After setup, we'll walk you through creating a simple JavaScript app, **SimpleMailApp**, built on the [Angular](https://angularjs.org/) framework that uses the [Active Directory Authentication Library (ADAL) for JavaScript](https://github.com/AzureAD/azure-activedirectory-library-for-js) to authenticate a user and REST calls to retrieve that user's email using [cross-origin resource sharing (CORS)](.\create-web-apps-using-CORS-to-access-files-in-Office-365.md).
+We'll walk you through creating a simple JavaScript app, **SimpleMailApp**, built on the [Angular](https://angularjs.org/) framework that uses the [Active Directory Authentication Library (ADAL) for JavaScript](https://github.com/AzureAD/azure-activedirectory-library-for-js) to authenticate a user and REST calls to retrieve that user's email using [cross-origin resource sharing (CORS)](.\create-web-apps-using-CORS-to-access-files-in-Office-365.md).

 ![App Screenshot](images/GetStartedJavaScriptMailApp.png)

 <!-- Needs peer review. -->
 This article focuses on an Angular front-end because ADAL JS was designed with single-page applications and Angular in mind.
 The library assumes the interaction pattern that SPAs require.
 While it is possible to use the library without Angular, it requires you to write much more code.
 Check out [Create JavaScript web apps using CORS to access Office 365 APIs](.\create-web-apps-using-CORS-to-access-files-in-Office-365.md) if you're interested in using the Office 365 APIs without ADAL JS.

-## Before you start

-Before you can create applications that access the Office 365 APIs, you'll need to set up your developer environment.
-This consists of three one-time tasks to make sure you've got the tools and environment to be successful:

-1. Download tools to create your JavaScript application, including an IDE, Git, and Node.js.
-2. Get an Office 365 for business subscription, to access the Office 365 APIs.
-3. Associate your Office 365 subscription with Azure AD, so you can create and manage apps.

-If you still need to complete any of these steps, take a look at <a href="setup-development-environment?javascript">Set up your Office 365 development environment</a> for detailed instructions on getting set up.

-**Note**  Node.js, and specifically its package manager (npm), is needed for this article to install project dependencies.
-It's not necessary for development with the Office 365 APIs.

 ## Create your app and add dependencies